CircleCI-Public/circleci-runner-k8s/README.md

   --namespace your-namespace
 ```

+### Setup with parametrized Service Account
+There may be cases where a service account does not need to be created, or one already exists that should be reused.
+The `values.yaml` file can be modified to accommodate this scenario.

+A new service account is created by default with the suggested values.yaml file.
+Setting the account name to `circleci-runner`.
+The `serviceAccount.name` value in `values.yaml` can be modified to a different name as required for deployment.

+An existing service account can be reused by setting the `serviceAccount.name` parameter in the `values.yaml` file to the name of the existing account, and setting `serviceAccount.create` to `false`.
+This may be required when creating multiple helm releases from this chart.

+More details about using and configuring a service account can be found in the [Helm documentation](https://helm.sh/docs/chart_best_practices/rbac/#yaml-configuration).

 ## Support Scope
 - Customers who modify the chart beyond values in `values.yaml` do so at their own risk.
 The type of support CircleCI provides for those customizations will be limited.